 Financial instruments, which potentially subject the entity to concentrations of credit risk, consist principally of cash and cash equivalents.
 IFI maintains its cash in various bank deposit accounts which, at times, may exceed federally insured limits of \$250,000.
-As of August 31, 2022, IFI's main operating account had \$336,215 above the federal insurance limit.
+As of August 31, 2023 none of IFI's bank deposits were uninsured and unsecured.
 IFI also maintains a money market account in which deposited funds are distributed across a network of participating banking institutions, thus, benefiting from the insurance coverage provided by FDIC.
-IFI also has a short-term investment of \$500,000 with a non-profit organization that is not federally insured.
-As of August 31, 2021, none of IFI's bank deposits were uninsured and unsecured.
+At August 31, 2022 IFI's main operating account had \$336,215 above the federal insurance limit and IFI had a short term investment of \$500,000 with a nonprofit organization that was not federally insured.
+IFI has not experienced any losses in such accounts.
+Credit risk associated with accounts receivable is considered to be limited due to high historical collection rates.